 Bells Beach, Torquay

-Bells Beach which is 100 km to south-west of Melbourne is the most popular surf destination and the venue of the Australia’s oldest and most professional surf competition.
+Bells Beach which is 100 km to south-west of Melbourne is the most popular surf destination and the venue of the Australia’s oldest and most professional surf competition, the Rip Curl Pro.
 The beach is an exposed reef and point break with excellent right-hand breaks.
 Nearby surf breaks include Winkipop, Rincon, Southside and Centreside.

 The famous Rip Curl Pro Surfing Competition that is held here over the Easter weekend is a must-visit for avid surfing enthusiasts.
 It is truly an exciting experience to watch the world’s best surfers battle it out as you’re rooting for your favourite to come out as the winner.